LarsBehrenberg/IA-prototype/content/posts/paul-cezanne.md

       <h4><img src="logo/palette.png"> Interesting fact...</h4>

-      <p>Cezanne did not use his father’s surname and described himself as a student of [Antoine Guillemet](https://en.wikipedia.org/wiki/Antoine_Guillemet) (a member of the jury).
+      Cezanne did not use his father’s surname and described himself as a student of [Antoine Guillemet](https://en.wikipedia.org/wiki/Antoine_Guillemet) (a member of the jury).
 This was a ruse: the two men were friends, having studied at Suisse’s academy a decade previously!
-But it persuaded the Salon's jury to accept the painting.</p>
+But it persuaded the Salon's jury to accept the painting.

       </div>